 We remain optimistic about the ability to offer study abroad programs next spring and encourage students to continue exploring study abroad options for that semester.
 In the event that study abroad for spring 2021 is restricted, we will convey any decisions with as much advance notice as possible.

 The non-Laurel/non-petition deadline remains October 15, 2020, but all students are encouraged to complete the Request to Study Abroad as soon as possible.
 Requests will be reviewed on a rolling basis over the summer.

 Notifications of approvals and Laurel decisions via email will be delayed from early June to mid-July.
 The deadline for students to confirm plans to study abroad (or not) through the Study Abroad Decision Form is November 15, 2020

-We know that it will not be possible for some of our international first-year students and returning sophomores to come to campus in the fall.
-We strongly encourage these students to enroll in Mount Holyoke courses remotely.
+We strongly encourage international students to enroll in Mount Holyoke courses remotely, with their cohort, in the fall.
 The College is using FIT to ensure that our students will be able to access the curriculum no matter where they are located or what their particular circumstance may be.
-The goal is to be flexible enough so that all students may participate, and we will be offering classes that happen between 8 am and 10:30 pm to allow for students across time zones.
+The goal is to be flexible enough so that all students may participate, and we will be offering classes that happen between 8 am and 10:30 pm USA EDT (-4 GMT) to allow for students across time zones.

 Unfortunately, we don’t yet know if studying remotely for the fall will have visa implications.
 The US government has not released new guidance.
 The McCulloch Center will inform students (via their MHC email accounts) as soon as we receive it.
 If you have further questions, please contact Jenny Medina or Bri Rhodes.